 We have a proven ability to identify, attract and retain ultra-high net worth clients who seek a firm designed to deliver excellent investment performance and excellent client service.
-Our organizational model of separate and distinct business functions has proven scalable and our company's assets under management have grown to \$17.9 billion as of December 31, 2014 without a commensurate increase in headcount.
+Our organizational model of separate and distinct business functions has proven scalable and our company's assets under management have grown to \$18.1 billion as of December 31, 2015 without a commensurate increase in headcount.
 Importantly, we have achieved our growth while maintaining our profitability during one of the most challenging periods in the history of the U.S. financial markets.
 Going forward, we will continue to execute our business plan for attracting ultra-high net worth clients.

 The business of attracting ultra-high net worth clients is the business of obtaining referrals and gaining trust.
-At our company these responsibilities reside principally with our portfolio managers.
+At our company, these responsibilities reside principally with our portfolio managers.
 Our senior portfolio managers have on average nearly 30 years of industry experience and they have developed a wealth of contacts and professional referral sources as a result of that experience.
 In spearheading the effort to deliver excellent performance and service to their clients, our portfolio managers have developed very close relationships with their clients and in many cases these relationships are much older than our company itself.
 Much of our new business results from referrals from existing clients.
 In this regard, it is critical that our portfolio managers work closely with each of their clients to establish the trust that is at the heart of the relationship.

-Where appropriate, our portfolio managers are also encouraged to introduce our clients to our family office services capabilities and we expect to see growth in client utilization of these services in the future.
+Where appropriate, our portfolio managers are also encouraged to introduce our clients to our family office services capabilities and we have capacity for growth in client utilization of these services.
 Eight of our ten largest clients use our family office services and some of these clients have closed their own family offices to consolidate those activities with us.
 This is a profitable business for us and it serves to tighten our ties to those clients who avail themselves of the services we offer.
 It is also extremely useful to us in new business competitions where we use these services as a differentiator from our competitors.
-We expect much greater penetration with our current clients in future years and we expect that many of our new clients will use these services extensively.
+We continue to see the opportunity for greater penetration with our current clients in future years.